Energy-Efficient Massive MIMO for Federated Learning: Transmission Designs and Resource Allocations: Conclusion

 \section{Conclusion}

 In this paper, we proposed novel synchronous, asynchronous, and session-based communication designs for massive MIMO networks to support FL.
 Targeting the minimization of total energy consumption per FL communication round, we formulated design problems that jointly optimize UE assignments, time allocations, transmit powers, and computing frequencies.
 Relying on successive convex approximation techniques, we developed novel algorithms to solve the formulated problems.
 Numerical results showed that our proposed designs significantly reduced the total energy consumption per FL communication round compared to baseline schemes.
-In terms of energy savings, the session-based design was the preferred choice to support FL as it outperformed the synchronous and asynchronous designs.
+In terms of energy savings, the session-based design was the preferred choice to support FL as it outperforms the synchronous and asynchronous designs.
+For future work, it would be interesting to study the combination of massive MIMO and intelligent reconfigurable surfaces to improve the network coverage as well as taking into account UE selection to improve the energy efficiency of massive MIMO systems to support FL.